Pirate-Wires/white-pill/README.md

 # white-pill

-This repository deploys to Vercel and is hosting a \_redirects file to redirect witepill.pw/_ to https://piratewires.com/_
+This repository deploys a Serverless Function to Vercel for redirecting the whitepill.pw domain to https://piratewires.com/.

+The api/index.js file exports a function that redirects all requests to piratewires.com.

+Usage
-To alias:
+To alias the domain:

-Go to domain registrar's DNS settings for whitepill.pw (Google Domains) Create an ALIAS or ANNAME record pointing whitepill.pw to https://white-pill.vercel.app

-Now traffic to whitepill.pw will hit the Vercel deployment first, and get redirected based on the \_redirects file.
+Go to domain registrar's DNS settings for whitepill.pw (Google Domains) Create an ALIAS or ANNAME record pointing whitepill.pw to the Vercel deployment URL Now traffic to whitepill.pw will hit the Vercel serverless function first, and get redirected to https://piratewires.com/.

+The function returns a 301 permanent redirect status.

+Customization
+To customize the redirect logic, edit the api/index.js file.